codess-aus/PL-900/Bus_value.md

 ## Microsoft 365 admin center.
 This service creates new users in Power Platform, manages their license assignment and manages billing and payment methods.

+* You should use the Microsoft 365 admin center to create new users for Power Apps.
+* This admin center can create new user accounts and manage their license assignment.
+* You can also manage billing and payment methods in this admin center.

 ## Microsoft Intune.
 This service manages and enforces settings or policies in mobile devices.

 ## Azure Stream Analytics.
 This is a streaming engine that provides real-time analytics and processes high volumes of streaming data from multiple sources.

+## Power Platform Admin Center
+You should use the Power Platform admin center to assign a user to the Environment Admin role.
+You can use this admin center to manage environments, including the apps and flows within an environment.

+## Power Bl admin portal.
+You can use the admin portal to manage a Power Bl tenant for your organization, including usage metrics, audit logs and tenant settings.

+## Power Apps Maker portal.
+You can use the maker portal to build and edit apps and to create tables and other components in Dataverse.